 To kick off the customer journey, it’s always a good idea to send a welcome email to a new subscriber.

-The type of welcome email you send depends entirely on your business, and can run the gamut from a quick greeting to links to different pages on your site that a new user would find useful.
+The type of welcome email you send depends entirely on your business and can run the gamut from a quick greeting to links to different pages on your site that a new user would find helpful.

 These emails could also contain promotional offers that could further motivate a lead or existing customer to purchase something on your site.